Northern California coastal forests: Setting

 The ecoregion covers 13300 km2, extending from just north of the California-Oregon border south, to southern Monterey County.
 The ecoregion rarely extends more than 65 km inland from the coast, narrower in the southernmost parts of the ecoregion.

 The ecoregion is a sub-ecoregion of the Pacific temperate rain forests ecoregion, which extends up the Pacific Coast to Kodiak Island in Alaska.
-The ecoregion lies close to the Pacific Ocean, and is kept moist by Pacific Ocean storms during the winter months, and by coastal fogs in the summer months.
+The ecoregion lies close to the Pacific Ocean, and is kept moist by Pacific Ocean storms during the winter months and by coastal fogs in the summer months.
 These factors keep the ecoregion cooler in the summer and warmer in the winter, as compared to ecoregions further inland.
 The ecoregion is also defined by the distribution of the Coast Redwood (Sequoia sempervirens), with isolated groves located in protected canyons as far south as Redwood Gulch, in southern Monterey County.
 The greatest concentration of remaining Old-growth forest are in the northernmost portion of the ecoregion, primarily within Humboldt and Del Norte counties.

 Major urban centers located within this ecoregion include the montane portions of various cities of the San Francisco Peninsula, Fort Bragg, Eureka, and Brookings.

 Habitats

-Redwood forests are interspersed with several other plant communities throughout this ecoregion.

 Coastal redwood forests

 Notholithocarpus densiflorus, with Coast Douglas-firs Pseudotsuga menziesii subsp. menziesii and Coast Redwood behind in Sunset Trail, Big Basin Redwoods State Park, Santa Cruz Mountains, California.

+Redwood forests are interspersed with several other plant communities throughout this ecoregion.
 The dominant forest type in this ecoregion is the coastal redwood forest.
 These are the tallest forests on Earth, with individual redwood (Sequoia sempervirens) trees reaching heights of 100 m.
 These forests are generally found in areas exposed to coastal fog.
 In the north, they occur on upland slopes, in riparian zones, and on riverine terraces.
 In the south, where annual precipitation is lower, they are constrained to coves and ravines.
 Coast Douglas-firs (Pseudotsuga menziesii var. menziesii) are nearly always associated with redwoods, but in the north the forests can also include Sitka spruce (Picea sitchensis), western hemlock (Tsuga heterophylla) and western red cedar (Thuja plicata).
 Like coast Douglas-fir, tanoak (Notholithocarpus densiflorus) is often present.

 Other hardwoods include California bay laurel (Umbellularia californica), red alder (Alnus rubra), madrone (Arbutus menziesii), and bigleaf maple (Acer macrophyllum).
 The deep shade cast by redwoods often results in a sparse understory, but shade-tolerant species include thimbleberry (Rubus parviflorus), redwood sorrel (Oxalis oregana), elk clover (Aralia californica), dwarf Oregon grape (Mahonia nervosa), salal (Gaultheria shallon), and many ferns, such as deer fern (Blechnum spicant), sword fern (Polystichum munitum), and leathery polypody (Polypodium scouleri).
 Bracken ferns (Pteridium aquilinum) are also found in these forests.